Do you struggle with your goals?

 Review your current life choice.
 Review your decisions.
 Your decisions must support your choice.
 Your goal must be aligned with your choice.

 I chose to see the world.
 More than 20 countries and 8 years later; I landed back on terra firma.
-In doing so, I didn’t achieve the goals I set in 2007 but I did achieve a few undeclared goals as a result of my temporary career change.
+In doing so, I didn’t achieve the goals I set in 2007, but I did accomplish a few undeclared goals as a result of my temporary career change.

 So remember with any plan, the goal is a part of the life you envisage; a mental picture of something not yet existing or known.

 Picture how your life looks once you achieve your goal.

 Now that you have a picture in your mind; write the story.
 Use the plotline format, if it helps.

 - How will life look once the challenge is overcome?